sfonteneau/samba4-gaps/README.md

 Reads from your Samba4 AD and updates passwords in Google Apps in SHA1 format.
-Note that this solution requires you to enable plaintext passwords:
+Note that this solution requires you to enable "password hash userPassword schemes = CryptSHA256" in smb.conf

 Python Dependencies
 ===========